mcbarinov/spacenote/docs/concepts.md

 - Async processing (doesn't block note creation)
 - Separate storage for originals (attachments) and processed images

+### Telegram Integration

+Each space can connect to Telegram channels for two types of integration:

+- **activity** — Event feed.
+Posts notifications when notes are created/updated or comments are added.
+One-way broadcast of activity to a channel.

+- **mirror** — Note mirroring.
+Creates a Telegram post for each note and keeps it in sync.
+When note is edited, the corresponding Telegram post is updated.

+Configuration per space:
+- `telegram_activity_channel` — channel for activity feed (e.g. `@mychannel` or `-1001234567890`)
+- `telegram_mirror_channel` — channel for note mirroring

+Message formatting via Liquid templates in `Space.templates`:
+- `telegram:activity:note_created`
+- `telegram:activity:note_updated`
+- `telegram:activity:comment_created`
+- `telegram:mirror`

 ### AI Integration

 Built with AI agents in mind: